OurMachinery/themachinery-books/src/getting_started/README.md

 ## Source Code access

 You can make use of `tmbuild` (from the binary build) to download the engine (source code) and install all needed dependencies as well.
 This can be done via `tmbuild --install` in this case you may want to use `--github-token` as well and provide your token.
-As alternative you just clone the repo as you are used to from any other git repositry.
+Alternatively you can also manually clone the repo as you are used to from any other git repositories